jec-project/jec-glasscat-console/README.md

 # JEC GlassCat Admin Console Project

-The GlassCat Admin Console Project contains the .
+The Admin Console Project contains the admin console for the GlassCat application server.

 [![][jec-logo]][jec-url]